Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 1. Mercer Island: The Only Market Where Prices Rose

-Mercer Island (Area 510) is the standout in this entire dataset.
-Active inventory actually fell 4.2% year over year — the only Eastside market where fewer homes were available in April 2026 than in April 2025.
-Pending sales surged 33.3%, from 21 to 28.
-And the median price rose 4.2% to $2,605,000.
+Mercer Island (Area 510) is the standout in this dataset.
+Active inventory fell 4.2% — the only Eastside market with fewer homes available than a year ago.
+Pending sales surged 33.3%.
+Median price rose 4.2% to $2,605,000.
+The combination of top-ranked schools, I-90 dual-commute access, and island community character creates a demand floor that broader softness has not eroded.

 2. West Bellevue: The One True Buyer's Market